-It looks like Logan Property Holdings Company Limited (HKG:3380) is about to go ex-dividend in the next 3 days.
+Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see Logan Property Holdings Company Limited (HKG:3380) is about to trade ex-dividend in the next 3 days.
 Ex-dividend means that investors that purchase the stock on or after the 14th of November will not receive this dividend, which will be paid on the 29th of November.

-Logan Property Holdings's next dividend payment will be HK$0.4 per share.
-Last year, in total, the company distributed HK$0.8 to shareholders.
+Logan Property Holdings's upcoming dividend is HK$0.4 a share, following on from the last 12 months, when the company distributed a total of HK$0.8 per share to shareholders.
 Calculating the last year's worth of payments shows that Logan Property Holdings has a trailing yield of 6.9% on the current share price of HK$12.34.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
-As a result, readers should always check whether Logan Property Holdings has been able to grow its dividends, or if the dividend might be cut.
+If you buy this business for its dividend, you should have an idea of whether Logan Property Holdings's dividend is reliable and sustainable.
+So we need to investigate whether Logan Property Holdings can afford its dividend, and if the dividend could grow.

 Dividends are typically paid from company earnings.
 If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
-That's why it's good to see Logan Property Holdings paying out a modest 39% of its earnings.
-Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
-The good news is it paid out just 15% of its free cash flow in the last year.
+Fortunately Logan Property Holdings's payout ratio is modest, at just 39% of profit.
+That said, even highly profitable companies sometimes might not generate enough cash to pay the dividend, which is why we should always check if the dividend is covered by cash flow.
+What's good is that dividends were well covered by free cash flow, with the company paying out 15% of its cash flow last year.

 It's positive to see that Logan Property Holdings's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.